jon-ruckwood/hal-feed-server/README.md

 * Each feed entry will include additional "_id" and "_published" attributes.
 The "_id" is guaranteed to be unique per feed entry.
 To avoid conflicts, it's advisable not to publish payload attributes prefixed with underscores.

-## To request a specific entry from feed:
+## To request a specific entry from the feed:

     GET: <publicBaseUrl>/feed/2  HTTP 1.1